Carter Kieboom Preview, Player Props: Nationals vs. Marlins

-Carter Kieboom -- 1-for-4 in his most recent game -- will be in action for the Washington Nationals versus the Miami Marlins, with Braxton Garrett on the hill, on August 31 at 7:05 PM ET.
+Carter Kieboom -- 1-for-4 in his last game -- will be in action for the Washington Nationals versus the Miami Marlins, with Eury Perez on the mound, on September 1 at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.
+He had a one-hit showing in his last game (1-for-4) against the Marlins.

 Carter Kieboom Game Info & Props vs. the Marlins